AusClimateService/npcp/reports/phase1/phase1_report.md

 The largest valid rainfall amount of 1250mm would have a scaled value of alog(1250 + 1 ) * 70 = 499.2 (rounded to 499).

-Once the clipping and scaling has been performed (i.e. once the data has been binned), the quantile corresponding each of the populated bins in the scaled model data is determined.
+Once the clipping and scaling has been performed (i.e. once the data has been binned), the quantile corresponding to each of the populated bins in the scaled model data is determined.
 The transfer function represents the arithmetic difference between each model bin value and the value of the same quanilte in the scaled observations.
 Those differences are then added to all the model data points in each bin respectively.

-> Question: Is it always additive adjustment or it is multiplicative for rainfall?
-> I'm aware that an additive bias adjustment is used as default for the N most extreme values/bins
-> with a user option for multiplicative...
-> but I'm not sure if that option extends to all bins?
+Similar to ECDFm, there is the option to apply the transfer function in a multiplicative rather than addition fashion, but additive is the default for all variables (even precipitation).

 To avoid potential overfitting or an excessive influence of very rare events, before the adjustment factor for each bin is applied to the model data